 - ⅛ teaspoon salt

-- 1 cup 126 grams all purpose flour
+- 1 cup + 2 tablespoons all purpose flour

-- 1 cup 125 grams toasted pecans chopped fine
+- ½ cup finely chopped toasted pecans

 Instructions

-- Roll about 1 tablespoon measure dough into a smooth ball and place on the prepared baking sheet, spacing about an inch apart.
+- Roll about 1 tablespoon of measure dough into a smooth ball and place on the prepared baking sheet, spacing about an inch apart.

 Notes